aldur/aldur.github.io/_micros/short-lived-openrouter-api-keys.md

 local credentials (including `llm-openrouter`).

 Luckily, OpenRouter allows to [programmatically provision API keys][2], which makes re-authentication fast and easy.
-I wrote and host a simple `openrouter-provisioner` on one of my nodes, where it is only accessible through Tailscale (configured on the host, not the guest VM).
+I wrote and host a simple {% include github_link.html url="https://github.com/aldur/openrouter-provisioner" text="openrouter-provisioner" %} on one of my nodes, where it is only accessible through Tailscale (configured on the host, not the guest VM).
 By default, it will provision and return API keys expiring after 24h.

 With that in place, I can quickly get things running on a new VM: